voltdatalab/science-monitor-site/about.md

 ### ABOUT

-The **Science Pulse** is supported by the [International Center for Journalists](https://icfj.org/), under the [Knight Fellowship](https://www.icfj.org/our-work/knight/icfj-knight-fellowships) program.
-The project is developed by the data-driven agency [Volt Data Lab](https://voltdata.info/).

-Brazilian science journalism agency [Bori](https://abori.com.br/) is our partner in this venture, helping us to make sense of the technology and the information we gather.
+Science Pulse is a project by the Brazilian data-driven agency [Volt Data Lab](https://voltdata.info), in collaboration with the [International Center for Journalists (ICFJ)](https://icfj.org) and the Brazilian science journalism agency [Bori](https://abori.com.br/).

 ### TEAM